 Technology Leader Michael Tessler Joins Pebble Advisory Board

-/EIN News/ -- Rockville, MD, Dec.
-08, 2022 (GLOBE NEWSWIRE) -- mPhase Technologies, Inc. (OTC Pink: XDSL) (“mPhase” or the “Company”), a leading climate technology company with services that transform how both merchants and consumers profit from sustainability-oriented commerce and lifestyle choices, is pleased to announce industry leader Michael Tessler as a member of the Company’s Pebble Advisory Board.
+Rockville, MD, Dec.
+08, 2022 (GLOBE NEWSWIRE) -- mPhase Technologies, Inc. XDSL ("mPhase" or the "Company"), a leading climate technology company with services that transform how both merchants and consumers profit from sustainability-oriented commerce and lifestyle choices, is pleased to announce industry leader Michael Tessler as a member of the Company's Pebble Advisory Board.
 The board will consist of independent advisors with specific skills and contacts in areas of importance for the ongoing development of the Pebble suite of mobility services.
 As a reminder, the Company is rebranding under the Pebble name, which has replaced the mPhase and mPower brands.

 Michael Tessler is a leading figure in the telecom industry, having co-founded and led NASDAQ-listed BroadSoft as CEO from its early start-up days to becoming the global market leader in Cloud Communications.
 Recognized as a pioneer in this industry, Michael grew the organization to almost 2,000 employees, serving customers in 80+ countries.
 At the time of its acquisition by Cisco in 2018 for $1.9 billion, BroadSoft had the widest reach of any open standards-based cloud calling platform, with approximately 50 million seats deployed, 19M+ business subscribers, and 600 service providers and channel partners around the world.